 3. Images

 But use caution.
-Even if you think you’re posting an image privately, it could easily be made public accidentally or by someone hoping to damage your reputation.
+Even if you think you’re posting an image privately, it could be made public accidentally or by someone hoping to damage your reputation.
 Don’t post an image anywhere online unless you’re okay with that picture being posted on a huge billboard with your name, company, and email address.
-That image of you guzzling drinks at your friend’s wedding might be bad news if your own a family-friendly brand, but it might be perfectly fine if you own a bar.
+That image of you guzzling drinks at your friend’s wedding might be bad news if you own a family-friendly brand, but it might be perfectly fine if you own a bar.

 4. Videos